Blog ranking on search engines

 I think one of the most fascinating SEO rules is one of interlinking.
 It also seems to be one of those rules that really forces creators in creating connections between their work and other people’s work and create a miniature web of information within their own website.
 Come to think of it, it’s also as though the system is trying to replicate its own self within every website.
 Oh, and interlinking is not only extremely useful to keep people on your site, but also to give people the information they may have not known they were looking for.

 Ranking on search engines, specifically, Google is amazing.
-But why not aim at all the rest too?
+But why not aim at all the rest too, like Bing and others.
 Surely users worldwide don’t all use Google.
 This is something I found very effective and very easy to set up.
 Once you get your site linked and verified with other search engines, you will slowly begin seeing your content being ranked in other search engines… meaning you are no longer getting traffic from just one source.

 Ranking on search engines… listing on the First page